L400-RTI/Training-material/modules/05 - Data modelling.md

 In the landscape of real-time analytics, the fidelity and flexibility of your data model can be the decisive factor between a scalable solution and a bottlenecked architecture.
 This module focuses on the advanced practices of data modeling within the Microsoft Fabric Real-Time Intelligence platform, enabling precise, performant, and production-grade implementations.

 Real-time systems differ fundamentally from traditional Business Intelligence Systems.
 They must ingest, transform and serve analytical insights with sub-minute latency—often against massive, high-cardinality, high-granular datasets.
-This requires a new class of modeling techniques tailored to streaming-first architectures.
+This requires a new class of modeling techniques tailored to streaming - first architectures.

 This module delivers expert-level guidance on structuring data for streaming and hybrid workloads in Fabric’s KQL-based ecosystem, especially Eventhouse and KQL Database.
 It bridges theory and implementation through deep dives into update policies, materialized views and external tables, alongside schema strategies for performant Power BI Reports.
 These concepts are foundational to driving low-latency queries, minimizing compute cost and supporting downstream consumers like dashboards and alerting systems.